 - Math: no calculator—20 questions, 25 min; with calculator—38 questions, 55 min

-The basic ACT structure and timing is remaining the same, with the exception of the new essay, which will be longer.
+The basic ACT structure and timing has not changed, with the exception of the new essay, which is longer.

 - English: 75 questions, 45 min